Loading…

 How to drill with a metal drill bit

-Put on safety goggles to protect your eyes from metal shavings, and wear ear protection if the noise level is high.
-Work gloves can also provide additional protection.
+Wear safety goggles to shield your eyes from metal shavings and consider using ear protection if noise levels are high.
+Work gloves can offer additional protection.

-Clamp or secure the metal workpiece firmly to prevent it from moving during drilling.
-This ensures accurate and safe drilling.
+Clamp or secure the metal workpiece firmly to prevent movement during drilling, ensuring accurate and safe drilling.

-Use a center punch or awl to create a small indentation at the exact spot where you want to drill.
-This helps prevent the drill bit from wandering and ensures a precise starting point.
-With some bits like Adiseal Ultimate, this may not be necessary.
+Use a center punch or awl to create a small indentation at the desired drilling point to prevent the drill bit from wandering and ensure a precise start.
+However, with certain bits like Adiseal Ultimate, this step may be unnecessary.

 Apply a suitable cutting fluid, coolant or lubricant to the drilling area.
 This helps reduce friction, heat, and prolongs the life of the drill bit.